ITU-BDSA2025-GROUP7/Chirp/README.md

 If a `<port>` is provided, it will start listening on `http://localhost:<port>`.\
 Otherwise, it will default to something like `http://localhost:5000`.

+If the environment variable `CHIRPDB_PATH` is set, i.e. `DB path` as seen above, the system it will attempt to open the specified file.
+If it has not been set, the default database `src/ChirpCSVDBService/data/Chirp.db` is used instead.
+If the database it looks for cannot be found, it will create a new one of the same name in the user's temporary directory.

 To stop it listening, you will have to cancel the process (`Ctrl + C`), or close the terminal window.

+The environment variables `CHIRPDB_SCHEMA` and `CHIRPDB_DATA` can be set to override the default .sql files that are executed when initialising a new database.

 ### Using the Client Locally